 Let us next provide some mathematical motivation for the concept of tame lattices.

 Let $p$ be an odd prime and let $K$ be a number field that is Galois over $\Q$ and such that ${\rm Gal}(K/\Q)\cong \Z/p\Z$.
-In \cite[IV.8]{cp} Conner and Perlis showed that if $K$ is tame, \emph{i.e.}, no rational prime has wild ramification, then there exists an integral basis for $O_{K}$, which they called Lagrangian basis, such that the Gram matrix of the integral trace in such basis is a $p \times p$ matrix of the form
+In \cite[IV.8]{cp} Conner and Perlis showed that if $K$ is tame, \emph{i.e.}, no rational prime has wild ramification, then there exists an integral basis for $O_{K}$, which they called \emph{Lagrangian basis}, such that the Gram matrix of the integral trace in such basis is a $p \times p$ matrix of the form

-The values of $a$ and $h$ are given by where $d$ is the conductor of $K$, i.e., the smallest positive integer such that $K$ is inside of the cyclotomic extension $\Q(\zeta_{d})$.
+The values of $a$ and $h$ are given by where $d$ is the conductor of $K$, \emph{i.e.}, the smallest positive integer such that $K$ is contained in the cyclotomic extension $\Q(\zeta_{d})$.
 Since $K$ is tame, $d$ is also equal to the product of the primes that ramify in $K$.
-Based in this explicit description of the trace form over $O_{K}$, in \cite{costawell} the authors have constructed families of well-rounded lattices that are sublattices of $O_{K}$.
+Based on this explicit description of the trace form over $O_{K}$, in \cite{costawell} the authors have constructed families of well-rounded lattices that are sublattices of $O_{K}$.
 In \cite{damir2020bases}, the notion of tame lattice is introduced by axiomatizing the key properties of the integral trace over degree $p$ Galois extensions.
-For instance notice that that $a$ and $h$ satisfy $a -h(p-1)=1$ and $a,h \ge 0$.
+For instance notice that $a$ and $h$ satisfy $a -h(p-1)=1$ and $a,h \ge 0$.
 In \cite{damir2020bases} these lattices are used to develop a procedure to construct well-rounded lattices, in fact strongly well-rounded, for which the previous results on Galois degree $p$ number fields case is just a particular example.
-In the present paper we explore further the construction of tame lattices.
-For instance, one of the key elements of the construction of strongly well-rounded lattices in \cite{damir2020bases} is the construction of a family of sublattices of the form see Definition \ref{LinearSubLattice} for details, for a given lattice $\LL$.
+In the present paper we explore the construction of tame lattices further.
+For instance, one of the key elements in the construction of strongly well-rounded lattices in \cite{damir2020bases} is the construction of a family of sublattices of the form for a given lattice $\LL$, see Definition \ref{LinearSubLattice} for details.
 Such construction is inspired by the study of the trace form over real number fields but its applications go beyond such fields.
 For instance we show that several lattices, including $A_n, D_n, E_8$ and their duals, all arise as special cases of this construction.
 Furthermore we study the behavior of quantities such as the center density over such families, and exhibit examples of lattices with large center density.